Bachelor of Science in Nursing (BSN)

 In order to be considered for admission to the RN-to-BSN program, the following criteria must be met:

-- Successful completion of all lower division coursework and a minimum GPA of 3.0 on all lower division courses.
+- Completion of all lower coursework with a minimum of 2.5 GPA

 - Cumulative GPA of 2.5 or higher from an approved program